-By way of illustration, the time of the objection is clearly addressed in A v B case.[ii]
-The link between section 31(1) of the AA and article 23.3 of the London Court of International Arbitration (LCIA) Arbitration Rules is discussed in this case.
+By way of illustration, the time of the objection is addressed in the A v B case.[ii]
+The link between section 31(1) of the AA and article 23.3 of the London Court of International Arbitration (LCIA) Arbitration Rules are discussed in this case.
 According to the LCIA rules:

 “An objection by a Respondent that the Arbitral Tribunal does not have jurisdiction shall be raised as soon as possible”.
-In interpreting Article 31 (1) of AA, the court stated that the objection should be raised not later than the submission of the statement of defence.
+However, in interpreting Article 31 (1) of AA, the court stated that the objection should be raised no later than submitting the statement of defence.
 Hence, LCIA does not provide a stricter regime in this regard.”

 Important sections of the English Arbitration Act

-To answer this critical question, considering the fact that section 73 is about the “Loss of the right to object”, it is understood that both section 32 and 73 must be read together.
-Importantly, the application of a party under section 32 must meet the requirements under this article and the court must satisfy itself that all elements are met unless the parties are in agreement.
+To answer this critical question, considering that section 73 is about the “Loss of the right to object”, it is understood that both sections 32 and 73 must be read together.
+Importantly, the application of a party under section 32 must meet the requirements under this article, and the court must satisfy that all elements are met unless the parties agree.
 Practically speaking, recourse to the English court under section 32(2) is rare since the requirements set out under this section are hard to be met.
 The basic requirements are as follows:

 (a) “it is made with the agreement in writing of all the other parties to the proceedings, or